nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 'local_port' is referring to a listening port on your device (PC, Phone, etc.), you can leave it as it is.
 Be sure to replace **p4ssw0rD** with your own strong password.

 Save and close the configuration file using **wq!** and move to the next step to start your Shahdosocks server on your Ubuntu 16.04 server.

+## Starting Shadowsocks on Ubuntu 16.04

+Once you have placed your configurations, use below commands to start, stop or restart your Shadowsocks server as shown below.

+    sudo ssserver -c /etc/shadowsocks.json -d start

+    sudo ssserver -c /etc/shadowsocks.json -d stop

+    sudo ssserver -c /etc/shadowsocks.json -d restart

+You can check from its log file if the server has been started successfully or if there is any error.

+    tail /var/log/shadowsocks.log

+You can also check if the port ‘8000’ is listening on the server or not using below command.

+    netstat -tlnp